 Overall Design

 Dronedarone is approved by the Food and Drug Administration to reduce the risk of CV hospitalization in patients with AF or atrial flutter.
 However, it is unknown if dronedarone (or any antiarrhythmic medication) can reduce CV hospitalization or death in patients with first-detected AF.
 This trial has been designed to address this important question.
-In order to facilitate the trial enrollment, data collection, and a generalizability to clinical practice, the CHANGE AFIB study has been designed as an open-label pragmatic clinical trial nested within the Get With The Guidelines (GWTG) Atrial Fibrillation registry.
+In order to facilitate the trial enrollment, data collection, and generalizability to clinical practice, the CHANGE AFIB study has been designed as an open-label pragmatic clinical trial nested within the Get With The Guidelines (GWTG) Atrial Fibrillation registry.
 At present the overall GWTG program is being implemented in over 2,300 hospitals across the U.S. and is comprised of over 9 million patient records, with an estimated 650,000 new patient records entered per year.
 The trial will utilize the existing GWTG registry network, data collection architecture, and experience to facilitate both enrollment and conduct of the trial.

 The comparator arm will be “usual care.”
 Thus, this study will compare usual care plus dronedarone versus usual care alone.
-In most patients, we anticipate usual care to include an atrioventricular nodal blocking agent (beta-blocker, non-dihydropyridine calcium channel blocker, or digoxin) without an antiarrhythmic.
+While usual care often varies from center to center, usual care typically consists of an atrioventricular blocking agent (beta-blocker, non-dihydropyridine calcium channel blocker, or digoxin) without an antiarrhythmic drug.
 As dronedarone has anti-adrenergic rate controlling properties, a low dose of beta-blocker or calcium-channel blocker is recommended in the USPI when starting dronedarone.
 In the dronedarone arm concomitant digoxin use will be contraindicated due to P-gp interaction based upon data from the PALLAS

 trial.29, 51 All patients will receive oral anticoagulation for stroke prevention according to current guideline recommendations.33

 CHANGE AFIB will leverage several critical advantages as a pragmatic clinical trial.52 Data collection will be integrated into the Get With The Guidelines AFIB registry.53, 54 The use of the GWTG-AFIB registry will also enhance subject recruitment and ensure the enrollment of a diverse group of patients.
 The randomized intervention will be compared with usual care thus further enhancing generalizability.
 Follow-up visits will be minimized to reduce patient burden.
 Moreover, follow-up visits will have “windows” to accommodate variation in follow-up intervals at different centers.